 Family and Childhood of Jawaharlal Nehru

-.
+Jawaharlal Nehru was born in a well-known family of Kashmiri pandits.
+He was born to Motilal Nehru (his father) and Swaruparani Nehru (his mother).
+He also had two younger sisters who were also named Vijaya Lakshmi and Krishna.
+He was brought up in his birthplace in Allahabad.
 His father also owned a rich estate in Allahabad which was also known as Anand Bhavan.
-He spent his childhood in the company of many well-known and respectable people, who visited the estate to call upon his father who was a rich lawyer and influential industrialist, and politician with the Indian National Congress
+He spent his childhood in the company of many well-known and respectable people, who visited the estate to call upon his father who was a rich lawyer and influential industrialist, and politician with the Indian National Congress.

 Education of Jawaharlal Nehru